-Overall, Texas and Del Mar College District's economic activity has improved from the downside effects of the pandemic as measured by the District's, labor market information, State tax collections and Housing Market.
-The following economic data points include information relating to the Corpus Christi Metropolitan Service Area (Aransas, San Patricio, and Nueces counties).
+The economic activity for Texas and the College's region has improved from the downside effects of the pandemic as measured by the District's housing market, state tax collections, and labor market information.
+The following economic data for the Corpus Christi Metropolitan Service Area "MSA" includes Aransas, San Patricio, and Nueces counties.
 These counties represent nearly 95% of the District's labor force.
 In addition, the majority of our fall 2021 students (90%) enrolled at Del Mar College reside in any one of these three counties.